android-async-http/android-async-http/CONTRIBUTING.md

 ----------------
 We need you to follow certain rules when sending source code contributions.
 These are the basic principles that we ourselves abide to and we require that you do so as well:

-1) Do not use the Tab character (it's in first place for a reason)
+  * Do not use the Tab character (it's in first place for a reason)
-2) Indentation is 4 spaces
+  * Indentation is 4 spaces
+  * Include the copyright info (as in other files) at the top of the class file
-3) You must provide proper Javadoc, including description, in English for both public and protected methods, classes and properties
+  * You must provide proper Javadoc, including description, in English for both public and protected methods, classes and properties
-4) Group packages that belong to the same top-level package together, followed by an empty line
+  * Group packages that belong to the same top-level package together, followed by an empty line
-5) Add an empty line after and before class/interface declarations, methods and constructors
+  * Add an empty line after and before class/interface declarations, methods and constructors
-6) Add an empty line before and after a group of properties
+  * Add an empty line before and after a group of properties
-7) Do not catch generic Exception/Throwable errors, but always catch the most specific type of the exception/error
+  * Do not catch generic Exception/Throwable errors, but always catch the most specific type of the exception/error